 Plaza de Toros de Ronda (Ronda's Bullring)

-Ronda Bull Ring Inaugurated in 1785 and a second oldest in Spain (after Sevilla).
+Ronda Bull Ring was Inaugurated in 1785 and is the second oldest in Spain (after Sevilla).
 Regardless of what is your opinion about bullfighting (I am certain about mine), it is still a piece of history and a magnificent sight.
 Ronda is known to be the home of modern-day bullfighting.
 Ronda’s Bull Ring was home to one of Spain’s most famous ‘schools’ of bullfighting founded by Pedro Romero, one of Spain’s most famous bullfighters.

 It is indeed one of the most beautiful bullrings in Spain – supported by Tuscan columns with a museum situated right underneath the tiers.